Alex Joers: Political career

 Joers' political activities began while in college, when he worked on campus get out the vote projects.
 After graduating from college, he was employed as a legislative aide to state senator Jennifer Shilling and state representative Melissa Agard.
 He then worked in fundraising for the Wisconsin State Senate Democratic Committee, and joined state senator Julie Lassa's 2016 re-election campaign.
 After the 2016 election, he became a full time legislative aide to state representative Dianne Hesselbein, and then in 2019 he was promoted to Hesselbein's communications and policy aide.

 In 2020, Joers ran for his first public office, under the auspices of the national Run for Something campaign which seeks to get more young candidates to run for public office.
 He was unopposed running for the Dane County board of supervisors in an open seat and was re-elected without opposition in 2022.

 In December 2021, Dianne Hesselbein announced she would run for Wisconsin State Senate in 2022, and would therefore not run for re-election in Wisconsin's 79th Assembly district.
 Just after the Spring election in 2022, Joers announced his campaign for the now-open Assembly seat.
 He also later said that he was inspired to run for the office, in part, by the outpouring of support from the Middleton community after the death of his father.
 He defeated Madison small business owner Brad Votava in the Democratic primary, with 76% of the vote.
 In the general election, he faced Waunakee nurse Victoria Fueger, who had also run as the Republican candidate in 2020.
 Joers prevailed with 74% of the vote in the heavily Democratic district.

-He will assume office in January 2023.
+He assumed office in January 2023.

+In light of the 2024 redistricting, which undid the 2011 gerrymander, Joers was moved into the 80th district and was paired with incumbent Mike Bare.
+To avoid an incumbent-incumbent primary, Joers decided to move into the open 81st district, where he is running unopposed.

 Personal life and family

 Alex Joers was the eldest of three children born to Bob and Cindy (née Reinerio) Joers of Milwaukee.
 Bob Joers was athletic director at Middleton High School for many years.
 The Joers established The Little Gym of Middleton—a franchise children's gymnastics and recreational facility—in 2004.
 Bob Joers was a popular figure in the Middleton community; he died of pancreatic cancer in 2020.

 Alex Joers married Kathryn "Katie" Sikora in Windsor, Wisconsin, in 2018.
-They live in Madison, Wisconsin, with their 2-year-old son.
-Alex and Katie met while students at the University of Wisconsin–La Crosse.
+They live in Madison, Wisconsin, with their son and daughter.
+Alex and Katie met while students at the University of Wisconsin–La Crosse while working in residence life.
+During that time, they competed, and lost, in intramural bag toss against the team “Alex Joers”.